 While it may sound impossible to establish and stick to a daily routine, you need to make every effort to do so.
 A routine will help you keep track of where you need to be and when, and it will set a structured schedule for your children.
-Schedules and routines make children feel safe and secure, and they help you relieve stress by knowing your responsibilities ahead of time.
-Daily routines also signify to your kids know that you are reliable and accountable, which helps repair relationships with older children who may have been hurt emotionally by your addiction.
+Schedules and routines make children feel safe and secure.
+And, they help you relieve stress by knowing your responsibilities ahead of time.
+Daily routines also signify to your kids that you are reliable and accountable.
+This helps repair relationships with older children who may have been hurt emotionally by your addiction.

 That’s not to say that your daily routine has to be rigid.
 You must allow for some flexibility because rigid schedules can be too demanding and often cause more stress.
-Kids also enjoy surprises every once in awhile, so allow for special events on the weekend or a special treat after dinner to reward academic or behavior improvements.
-You also may need to change your daily routine at certain times throughout the year, such as when school begins or ends, when kids start athletic or music lessons or programs, or when you join a support group.
+Kids also enjoy surprises every once in awhile.
+So, allow for special events on the weekend.
+Plan a special treat after dinner to reward academic or behavior improvements.
+Be ready to change your daily routine at certain times throughout the year.
+Expect change when school begins or ends, when kids start athletic or music lessons or programs, or when you join a support group.

-Parents in addiction recovery often don’t prioritize their own health and well-being because they feel guilty for being an addict and impacting their children with their previous self-destructive decisions and actions.
+Parents in addiction recovery often don’t prioritize their own health and well-being because they feel guilty for being an addict.
+They know they impacted their children with their previous self-destructive decisions and actions.
 However, stress takes a tremendous toll, especially on single parents’ health and must be managed if parents will be able to take care of their children properly.

 Taking care of yourself should include eating healthy, getting plenty of sleep, and exercising regularly.
 You can include your children in healthy eating by looking for and experimenting with recipes you find online.
 Cooking together teaches your children a new skill and provides you with quality time that will reduce your stress level.
-You also can exercise with your children by playing football or baseball or basketball, going for a family walk or bike ride, taking a hike, or kayaking and fishing.
+You also can exercise with your children.
+You could play football, baseball, or basketball, go for a family walk or bike ride.
+Try taking a hike, kayaking or fishing.

 It’s also a good idea to plan for a party or other tempting social situation by getting support ahead of time.
 If you are comfortable enough to do so, tell the party host that you are in recovery and ask whether nonalcoholic beverages will be served.
 You also can attend an extra meeting prior to the event or alert your sponsor to the event and make sure she will be available if you need her at the spur of the moment.